witling/rabbitmq-stamper-exchange/README.md

 # rabbitmq-stamper-exchange

+> **NOT WORKING!!!** Erlang does not allow modification of function parameters, yet this would be required for such a plugin.
+A hack around this could be manually deep-routing the message, but the initial caller wouldn't get a success notification this way.

-**NOT WORKING!!!** A RabbitMQ exchange type that adds custom header attributes to each message that passes it.
+A RabbitMQ exchange type that adds custom header attributes to each message that passes it.

 ## Installation

-Put the release archive aswell as a version of elixir into the RabbitMQ plugins folder (see [default environment variables](https://www.rabbitmq.com/configure.html#supported-environment-variables)) and issue:
+Put the release archive into the RabbitMQ plugins folder (see [default environment variables (https://www.rabbitmq.com/configure.html#supported-environment-variables)) and issue:

 ``` bash
 rabbitmq-plugins enable rabbitmq_stamper_exchange